csound/manual/docs/opcodes/metro.md

 <!--
 id:metro
 category:Instrument Control:Sensing and Control
-status:deprecated
 -->
 # metro
 Trigger Metronome.

 Generate a metronomic signal to be used in any circumstance an isochronous trigger is needed.

-> :warning: **Deprecated in Csound 7: timing retained for compatibility**
->
-> `metro` remains available for existing scores.
-Its historical trigger timing
-> is deliberately preserved, including the behavior described below.
-For new
-> scores, use [metro2](metro2.md) with `icorrect=1`.
-The default `metro2` mode
-> also preserves legacy timing, so changing only the opcode name is not enough.

 ## Syntax
 === "Modern"